Kashima, Kumamoto: History

 The area of Kashima was part of ancient Higo Province, During the Edo Period it was part of the holdings of Kumamoto Domain.
 After the Meiji restoration, the villages of Okawa, Uejima and Roka were established with the creation of the modern municipalities system on April 1, 1889.
 Okawa and Uejima merged to form the village of Oshima in 1905.
 On January 1, 1955, Oshima and Roka merged to form the town of Kashima.

+There were numerous deaths at the Aeon Mall in Kashima when it collapsed during the 2026 Kumamoto earthquake.

 Government

 Yamato has a mayor-council form of government with a directly elected mayor and a unicameral town council of 11 members.
 Kashima, collectively with the other municipalities of Kamimashiki District contributes two members to the Kumamoto Prefectural Assembly.
 In terms of national politics, the town is part of the Kumamoto 3rd district of the lower house of the Diet of Japan.

 Economy

 The economy of Kashima is centered on light manufacturing, food processing and agriculture.
 Suntory has a large factory in Kashima.